What’s at stake?

 There are many things to consider when planning for the end of life.
 This might include:

-- where they want to be cared for – at home, in a care home or a hospice
+- where your relative wants to be cared for – for example, at home, in a care home or in a hospice – and where they might want to spend the end of their life

 - what will happen to their pets.